Ram17722/JWT-Creator-Tool/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-If you have an idea to improve the tool or want to see a new feature implemented, please feel free to open an issue.
+If you have an idea to improve the tool or want to see a new feature implemented, please feel free to open an issue or discussion.

 I built this tool to solve my own problems, but I hope it can help others in the bug bounty community too.